 Town & Country (a)

-Village of Country Life Acres (b)

-Manchester/I-270 Office Center (c)
+Manchester/I-270 Office Center (b)

-Corporate Hills Dr./Scottrade, Inc. (d)
+Corporate Hills Dr./Scottrade, Inc. (c)

-Eckelkamp Office Center South/L.L.C. (e)
+Eckelkamp Office Center South/L.L.C. (d)

 - (a) This agreement is effective January 1, 1989 for a period of five (5) years and is automatically renewed for consecutive five (5) year terms thereafter unless either party terminates the agreement by giving six (6) months advance written notice.
-By ordinance dated March 3, 1994 the parties amended the advance termination notice to one (1) year. - (b) This agreement is effective from the first day of January, 2001 and thereafter shall be automatically renewed for consecutive five (5) year terms unless either party terminates this agreement after serving notice of termination one (1) year prior to the end of any term. - (c) This agreement is effective for a period of five (5) years from August 6, 1997 to August 6, 2002 and is automatically renewable for consecutive five (5) year terms thereafter.
-The parties may terminate this agreement upon ninety (90) days written notice. - (d) This agreement is effective February 12, 2004 for a period of five (5) years and is automatically renewed for consecutive five (5) year terms thereafter unless either party terminates the agreement by giving one (1) year advance written notice. - (e) This agreement is effective from August 6, 2002 and thereafter shall be automatically renewed for consecutive five (5) year terms unless either party terminates this agreement after serving notice of termination one (1) year prior to the end of any term.
+By ordinance dated March 3, 1994 the parties amended the advance termination notice to one (1) year. - (b) This agreement is effective for a period of five (5) years from August 6, 1997 and is automatically renewable for consecutive five (5) year terms thereafter.
+The parties may terminate this agreement upon ninety (90) days written notice. - (c) This agreement is effective February 12, 2004 for a period of five (5) years and is automatically renewed for consecutive five (5) year terms thereafter unless either party terminates the agreement by giving one (1) year advance written notice. - (d) This agreement is effective from August 6, 2002 for a period of five (5) years and thereafter shall be automatically renewed for consecutive five (5) year terms unless either party terminates this agreement after serving notice of termination one (1) year prior to the end of any term.

-The District has entered into signed contracts totaling approximately \$3,500,000, of which approximately \$326,000 remains unpaid, as of December 31, 2004.
+The District has entered into signed contracts totaling approximately \$182,000, of which approximately \$43,000 remains unpaid, as of December 31, 2005.
 This contract is for the construction of District facilities, related to the Fire Protection Bond issues.